 What To Do in Medellin

-Medellin is a bustling metropolis with endless things to do.
+There are endless things to do in Medellin.
 Here is a list of our top choices:

 Ride the Metrocable: Prior to 2004, residents of the city who were living in the less developed neighbourhoods, on the mountainside, had to spend 2.5 hours commuting to work.
 The buses and metro line couldn’t reach this part of the city as it was too steep.
 These days, the people can take the metrocable for free and travel from their homes on the hill to the metro line below.
 Cost for metroline & metrocable: 2,150 pesos ($0.68).